INSTRUCTORS

 Emily Tonish

-In Emily’s free time, she enjoys being outdoors.
+In Emily’s free time, she enjoys being outdoors with loved ones and dogs.
 She loves to climb, snow and split board, spend time on the water, and travel.
 She also enjoys her time inside with reading, cooking, and binge watching sci fi/thriller/fantasy shows.

 Erin Laine Desert Mountain Medicine Instructor Silverton, CO